-- 36. (1) No measure of control, restraint or discipline which is excessive, unreasonable or contrary to subregulation (5) shall be used at any time on children accommodated in a children's home. - (2) The registered person shall prepare and implement a written policy (in this regulation referred to as "the behaviour management policy") which sets out- - (a) the measures of control, restraint and discipline which may be used in the children's home; and - (b) the means whereby appropriate behaviour is to be promoted in the home. - (3) The registered person shall- - (a) keep under review and where appropriate revise the behaviour management policy; and - (b) notify the Department of any such revision within 28 days. - (4) The registered person shall ensure that within 24 hours of the use of any measure of control, restraint or discipline in a children's home, a written record is made in a volume kept for the purpose which shall include- - (a) the name of the child concerned; - (b) details of the child's behaviour leading to the use of the measure; - (c) a description of the measure used; - (d) the date, time and location of, the use of the measure, and in the case of any form of restraint, the duration of the restraint; - (e) the name of the person using the measure, and of any other person present; - (f) the effectiveness and any consequences of the use of the measure; and - (g) the signature of a person authorised by the registered provider to make the record.
+- 36. (1) No measure of control, restraint or discipline which is excessive, unreasonable or contrary to sub-regulation (5) is to be used at any time on children accommodated in a children's home. - (2) The registered person must prepare and implement a written policy (in this regulation referred to as "the behaviour management policy") which sets out- - (a) the measures of control, restraint and discipline which may be used in the children's home; and - (b) the means whereby appropriate behaviour is to be promoted in the home. - (3) The registered person must- - (a) keep under review and, if appropriate, revise the behaviour management policy; and - (b) notify the Department of any such revision within 28 days. - (4) The registered person must ensure that within 24 hours of the use of any measure of control, restraint or discipline in a children's home, a written record is made in a volume kept for the purpose which must include- - (a) the name of the child concerned; - (b) details of the child's behaviour leading to the use of the measure; - (c) a description of the measure used; - (d) the date, time and location of the use of the measure, and, in the case of any form of restraint, the duration of the restraint; - (e) the name of the person using the measure, and of any other person present; - (f) the effectiveness and any consequences of the use of the measure; and - (g) the signature of a person authorised by the registered provider to make the record. - (5) Subject to sub-regulation (6), the following must not be used as disciplinary measures on children accommodated in a children's home- - (a) any form of corporal punishment; - (b) any punishment relating to the consumption or deprivation of food or drink; - (c) any restriction, other than one imposed by a court or in accordance with regulation 34, on- - (i) a child's contact with his or her parents, relatives or friends; - (ii) visits to the child by his or her parents, relatives or friends; - (iii) a child's communications with any of the persons listed in regulation 34(2); or - (iv) the child's access to any telephone helpline providing counselling for children;

-- (5) Subject to subregulation (6), the following shall not be used as disciplinary measures on children accommodated in a children's home- - (a) any form of corporal punishment; - (b) any punishment relating to the consumption or deprivation of food or drink; - (c) any restriction, other than one imposed by a court or in accordance with regulation 34, on- - (i) a child's contact with his parents, relatives or friends; - (ii) visits to him by his parents, relatives or friends; - (iii) a child's communications with any of the persons listed in regulation 34(2); or - (iv) his access to any telephone helpline providing counselling for children; - (d) any requirement that a child wear distinctive or inappropriate clothes; - (e) the use or withholding of medication or medical or dental treatment; - (f) the intentional deprivation of sleep; - (g) the imposition of any financial penalty, other than a requirement for the payment of a reasonable sum (which may be by instalments) by way of reparation; - (h) any intimate physical examination of the child; - (i) the withholding of any aids or equipment needed by a disabled child; - (j) any measure which involves- - (i) any child in the imposition of any measure against any other child; or - (ii) the punishment of a group of children for the behaviour of an individual child. - (6) Nothing in this regulation shall prohibit- - (a) the taking of any action by, or in accordance with the instructions of, a registered medical practitioner or a registered dental practitioner which is necessary to protect the health of a child; - (b) the taking of any action immediately necessary to prevent injury to any person or serious damage to property; or - (c) the imposition of a requirement that a child wear distinctive clothing for sporting purposes, or for purposes connected with his education or with any organisation whose members customarily wear uniform in connection with its activities.
+- (d) any requirement that a child wear distinctive or inappropriate clothes; - (e) the use or withholding of medication or medical or dental treatment; - (f) the intentional deprivation of sleep; - (g) the imposition of any financial penalty, other than a requirement for the payment of a reasonable sum (which may be by instalments) by way of reparation; - (h) any intimate physical examination of the child; - (i) the withholding of any aids or equipment needed by a disabled child; - (j) any measure which involves- - (i) any child in the imposition of any measure against any other child; or - (ii) the punishment of a group of children for the behaviour of an individual child. - (6) This regulation does not prohibit- - (a) the taking of any action by, or in accordance with the instructions of, a medical practitioner or a registered dental practitioner which is necessary to protect the health of a child; - (b) the taking of any action immediately necessary to prevent injury to any person or serious damage to property; or - (c) the imposition of a requirement that a child wear distinctive clothing for sporting purposes, or for purposes connected with his or her education or with any organisation whose members customarily wear uniform in connection with its activities.